arindamdawn-zz/tab-and-space/posts/30-days-of-python-1.md

 ---
 title: '30 Days of Python 👨‍💻 - Day 1'
-description: "A javascript developer's quest to learn python in a month."
+description: "A JavaScript developer's quest to learn python in a month."
 date: '2020-06-21T16:56:50.516Z'
-tags: ['python']
+tags: ['python', 'challenge']
 draft: false
 ---

-As a web developer fiddling around with javascript most of the time, I wanted to explore the territories of a different language and document the learning journey in the process.
+As a web developer fiddling around with JavaScript most of the time, I wanted to explore the territories of a different language and document the learning journey in the process.
 I decided to learn Python, one of the most loved and popular languages, something which had been in my wishlist for a while.
 It would be really nice I believe to explore the new possibilities that Python is so widely recognized for such as Data Science, Machine Learning etc.

 I decided to split the learning roadmap in 4 weeks with each week dedicated to learning some specific areas of the language.
 As a developer, I know it is quite impossible to master a language in such a short span but a daily deliberate practice routine for the same duration is sufficient to start building interesting projects and build the foundations.